How to Get Financial Planning At No Charge (or Cheap)

 If you think you qualify for pro bono planning, and want to engage a planner, a good first stop may be a non-profit organization.
 Certain groups connect financial planners to the pro bono programs and the community, offering them resources to use for various topics and needs, as well as professional insurance.
 Some financial planning firms also have dedicated pro bono programs as part of their corporate social responsibility initiatives.
 Lastly, local community centers and non-profits often partner with financial planners to provide these services.

-A good first stop is the Financial Planning Association (FPA), a leading group of financial planners.
+A good first stop is the Financial Planning Association (FPA), a leading professional group of financial planners.
 The association coordinates pro bono services through its many regional chapters, and the pro bono page on its website also details other resources that can help.
-However, there’s no guarantee one of these FPA volunteers will be available to assist, since demand for pro bono services usually outstrips the supply of available planners.

-If they do, the FPA planner will ask you to complete a letter of engagement that outlines what is entailed in the pro bono relationship and the expectations of all parties.
+If they can help, the FPA planner will ask you to complete a letter of engagement that outlines what is entailed in the pro bono relationship and the expectations of all parties, including for confidentiality and data security.
 Both the planner and the client sign an agreement to ensure the service is purely educational and objective, not commercial or sales-driven.

 Other Low-Cost Planning Alternatives